luisarizmendi/edge-demos/demos/rhde-aap/README.md

   >
   > If you are using the directory tree of this example you could keep the variables that you find there (`gitea_admin_repos_template`, `aap_config_template`, ...), but probably you will need to configure the `image_builder_admin_name` and `image_builder_admin_password` with the user with `sudo` privileges in the RHEL server where you installed the Image Builder.

-You don't need to "prepare" the ansible inventory yet since you will need the IP of the VM that is created by Terraform... but if you use the `deploy.sh` script you won't need to even care about it because the changes in the inventory are autometed.
+You don't need to "prepare" the ansible inventory yet since you will need the IP of the VM that is created by Terraform... but if you use the `deploy.sh` script you won't need to even care about it because the changes in the inventory are  .

 ## DEMO deployment